alejandrorusso/mamearcade/README.md

 - So far, the joysticks' input come from `/dev/input/js0`, but why not generalize this to consider any joystick in the system?
-- It is not clear when exactly at boot time the script is waiting for the joysticks input.
+- It is not clear when exactly at boot time the script is waiting for the joystick's input.
 At this point, when you see the MAME splash screen, you should start moving the joystick or pressing a button.
 While this works, it would be nice to play some sound to indicate exactly when the input is expected.